JustinotherGitter/Masters-Thesis/README.md

 * `[]` represent character groups in `find`
 * Quantifiers such as `+`, `*`, etc. allow for more complex behavior, especially combined with [greedy and lazy quantifiers](https://javascript.info/regexp-greedy-and-lazy)

-Here are some useful regex patterns I have needed:
+Here are some useful RegEx patterns I have needed:

 <div align=center>